MaterializeInc/materialize/doc/user/content/sql/create-sink.md

 ## Detail

 - Materialize currently only supports the following sinks:
-    - Avro-formtted sinks that write to either a topic or an Avro object container file.
+    - Avro-formatted sinks that write to either a topic or an Avro object container file.
     - JSON-formatted sinks that write to a topic.
 - For most sinks, Materialize creates new, distinct topics and files for each sink on restart.
 - A beta feature enables the use of the same topic after restart.
 For details, see [Enabling topic reuse after restart](#enabling-topic-reuse-after-restart).